Eye muscle repair

 .
 Then the surgeon will locate one or more of the eye muscles that needs surgery.
 Sometimes the surgery strengthens the muscle, and sometimes it weakens it.

-To weaken a muscle, it is reattached at a point farther toward the back of the eye.
+- To weaken a muscle, it is reattached to a point farther toward the back of the eye.
 This step is called a recession.

 Repair of cross-eye; Resection and recession; Strabismus repair; Extraocular muscle surgery